Glasgow Caledonian University: Students' Association

 Glasgow Caledonian University Students' Association (GCUSA) is the students' association of Glasgow Caledonian University.
 It represents and enables Glasgow Caledonian University students to enhance all aspects of their student experience.
 It is located in the Students' Association Building on the Glasgow Campus and has an office at GCU London.
 All Glasgow Caledonian University students are automatically admitted to its membership upon matriculation.

 In 2011, the Association was awarded the coveted title of Students' Union of the Year by NUS Scotland.

-The Students' Association runs sports clubs like Glasgow Caledonian University RFC, societies, student magazine (The EDIT), radio station (Radio Caley), active lifestyles programme and an events programme.
+The Students' Association runs sports clubs and societies such as, student magazine The EDIT, student radio station Radio Caley, active lifestyles programme and an events programme.
 At a national level the Students' Association is affiliated to the National Union of Students (NUS) which lobbies and campaigns for students at a Scottish and UK level.

 Graduation

 GCU holds its annual graduation ceremonies during the summer and autumn and its academic attire is made by robe-maker Ede & Ravenscroft.
 Under the university's academic dress code, the wearing of the customary mortar boards is disallowed, as it is not part of the official academic attire that consists of gowns and hoods only, individual to each award conferred.
 Graduates traditionally receive their degrees at graduation ceremonies by being "capped" on the head with the Chancellor's hat, in a gesture that signifies the Chancellor's authority and status within the university.
 The postnominals for university graduates are prescribed with the abbreviation GlasCal.